wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 While Premium is required to connect to the Power BI service, Premium is not required for use with the Desktop files.
 [Microsofts description](https://powerbi.microsoft.com/en-us/blog/community-tools-for-enterprise-powerbi-and-analysisservices/)

-[ALM toolkit](http://alm-toolkit.com/)  Used to compare 2 PBI files or PBI content in the cloud [Tabular editor free](https://tabulareditor.github.io/) or [commerical license](https://tabulareditor.com/)
+[ALM toolkit](http://alm-toolkit.com/)  Used to compare 2 PBI files or PBI content in the cloud</br>
+[Tabular editor free](https://tabulareditor.github.io/) or [commerical license](https://tabulareditor.com/)

 [Tabular editor best pratices analyzer](https://guyinacube.com/2021/02/18/best-practice-analyzer-in-tabular-editor-for-your-power-bi-dataset/)  This uses a set of rules to analyze your Power BI data set and idenfifies possible improvments.

-[Dax Studio](https://daxstudio.org/)  If you are writing a lot of Dax this can be a huge asset but it also has the ability to export data, and metadata from your model.
+[Dax Studio](https://daxstudio.org/)  If you are writing a lot of Dax this can be a huge asset but it also has the ability to export data, and metadata from your model.  </br>
 [Exporting metadata - VPAX files](https://daxstudio.org/documentation/features/model-metrics/)  The file exported is a VPAX file and we can use the
 [Vertipaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/) to view the data.
+See the [walkthrough](https://www.sqlbi.com/articles/data-model-size-with-vertipaq-analyzer/) and [class](https://www.sqlbi.com/p/dax-tools-video-course/).
+Note the class covers several third party tools.

-See the [walkthrough]() Or you can view the JSON of the vpax file [Walkthrough](https://www.youtube.com/watch?v=zRa9y01Ub30)
+Or you can view the JSON of the vpax file [Walkthrough](https://www.youtube.com/watch?v=zRa9y01Ub30)

 [So many uses](https://www.oliviertravers.com/power-bi-third-party-tools-development-addons/)